okelet/awsipinventory/README.md

 to know it, and this must be guessed using regexs and string comparison using the interface description or the requester property.

-Keep in mind that some network interfaces are ephemeral, i.e. they live only for a short period of time, like the ones used in Lambda, in ECS tasks, etc. Others have a longer life, like the ones used in "static" EC2 instances.
+Keep in mind that some network interfaces are ephemeral, i.e. they live only for a short period of time, like the ones used in Lambda, ECS tasks, etc. Others have a longer life, like the ones used in "static" EC2 instances.

 ## Installation